 Over the years, I've pretty much tried every sleep remedy out there.
-Anything and everything from using ear plugs to drinking warm soy milk (I can't do the dairy kind), reading books about meditation to medication.
+Anything and everything from using ear plugs to drinking warm soy milk (I can't do the dairy kind) to reading books (which always backfires for me because I get so caught up in the story that I forget about sleep!).
+I've even tried meditation and medication with limited success.
 While it's true that some of these things have helped, none of them have ever really "cured" me.
 I still have trouble sleeping (more often than not).

 A Few Tips

 Even though I'm not cured, I'd like to share a few of the things that have seemed to help me to sleep better.
 I realize that everyone is different, so the following tips made not work for you.
 However, if your insomnia is anything like mine, you'll give them a chance.
 I mean, what have you got to lose?

 The number one thing that I would recommend to my fellow insomniacs is to set a regular sleep schedule.
 Personally, I go to bed between 10 and 11 pm each night and wake up between 6 and 8 am (although I'll sometimes sleep in until 9 am on my days off).
 The basic idea behind setting a regular sleep schedule is to get your body into a routine.
 After a while, you'll establish a pattern.
 These are the hours we're awake, and these are the hours we sleep.

 This really does help, but it's not fool-proof.
 I still have rough nights.
 Also, life does tend to get in the way.
 Let's face it, who goes to bed at a reasonable hour on New Year's Eve (and other special occasions)?